Leadership.

 Deputy Director & Chief of Staff

-Immediately before joining the IWC, Leffler served as the Special Advisor to the Dean of the School of Arctic and Climate Studies at the Department of Defense Ted Stevens Center (TSC) for Arctic Security Studies.
-In this position, she worked to expand the role of the TSC by enriching education opportunities and networking platforms for civilian and military security practitioners.
-Her work enhanced the TSC’s mission to provide security cooperation tools as a soft power while supporting the DoD’s work in the Arctic and advancing U.S National Security interests.
+Prior to joining the IWC, Dr. Leffler served as the Special Advisor to the Dean of the School of Arctic and Climate Studies at the Department of War’s Ted Stevens Center (TSC) for Arctic Security Studies.
+In this position, she supported the school’s leadership by assisting with routine educational administrative duties and coordinating networking events for arriving civilian and military security practitioners.
+Her day-to-day coordination helped maintain the center’s scheduled programming, providing standard security cooperation tools that aligned with the Department’s ongoing focus in the Arctic region.

-Additionally, Leffler has held key government and senior-level industry positions where she has overseen strategic enterprise-wide programs supporting more than 2.8 million DoD personnel.
-Her vast experience and insight are critical to the Department’s implementation and management of sustainable programs and missions supporting DoD stakeholders.
+Throughout her distinguished career, Dr. Leffler has held multiple pivotal government and senior-level industry positions.
+Notably, she has overseen highly complex, enterprise-wide strategic programs supporting more than 2.8 million Department of War personnel.
+Her vast experience and insight remain critical to the Department’s implementation and management of sustainable programs and missions supporting global defense stakeholders.